Traincraft/Traincraft/New license draft.md

 ## 3. TERMINATION
 3.1.
 We may terminate this Licence immediately by written notice (digital or otherwise) to you if you commit a material or persistent breach of this Licence which you fail to remedy (if remediable) within 14 days after the service of written notice requiring you to do so.<br/>
 3.2.
 Upon termination for any reason:<br/>
-&nbsp;&nbsp;&nbsp;&nbsp;3.2.1. all rights granted to you under this Licence shall cease.<br/>
+&nbsp;&nbsp;&nbsp;&nbsp;3.2.1.
+All rights granted to you under this Licence shall cease.<br/>
-&nbsp;&nbsp;&nbsp;&nbsp;3.2.2. you must immediately cease all activities authorised by this Licence.<br/>
+&nbsp;&nbsp;&nbsp;&nbsp;3.2.2.
+You must immediately cease all activities authorised by this Licence.<br/>
-&nbsp;&nbsp;&nbsp;&nbsp;3.2.3. you must immediately delete or remove the Software from all equipment (where possible) in your possession, and immediately destroy or return to us (at our option) all copies of the Software and Documents then in your possession, custody or control and, in the case of destruction, certify to us that you have done so.<br/>
+&nbsp;&nbsp;&nbsp;&nbsp;3.2.3.
+You must immediately delete or remove the Software from all equipment (where possible) in your possession, and immediately destroy or return to us (at our option) all copies of the Software and Documents then in your possession, custody or control and, in the case of destruction, certify to us that you have done so.<br/>

 ## 4. EVENTS OUTSIDE OUR CONTROL